-1 dead, 12 wounded in Wednesday shootings on South, West sides
+Man killed, 13 wounded in Wednesday shootings on South, West sides

-One person was killed and 12 others were wounded, including a 14-year-old girl, in shootings Wednesday on Chicago’s South and West sides.
+One man was killed and 13 other people were wounded, including a 14-year-old girl, in shootings Wednesday on Chicago’s South and West sides.

+A witness told investigators that the 20-year-old man was sitting in a car at 8:09 p.m. with another person in the 2300 block of East 102nd Street in the South Deering neighborhood on the Far South Side.
+Another man, 18, was walking up to the car, possibly to get in, when someone in an eastbound Chevrolet Impala opened fire, according to Chicago Police.

-The day’s latest shooting left one person dead and another seriously wounded in the South Deering neighborhood on the Far South Side.
-The males, whose ages weren’t immediately known, were both shot in the abdomen at 8:09 p.m. in the 2300 block of East 102nd Street, according to Chicago Police.
-One of them was found in a gangway between buildings and was taken to Christ Medical Center in Oak Lawn, where he was pronounced dead.
-The other showed up at Trinity Hospital, where he was listed in good condition.
+The 20-year-old and the 18-year-old were both shot in the abdomen, police said.
+The younger man was found in a gangway between buildings and taken to Christ Medical Center in Oak Lawn, where he was pronounced dead.
 The Cook County medical examiner’s office did not immediately release details about the death.

+The 20-year-old was driven to Trinity Hospital and was later transferred to Christ Medical Center in serious condition, police said.

+The day’s latest nonfatal shooting happened about 10:50 p.m. in the Humboldt Park neighborhood on the West Side.
+A 46-year-old woman was standing outside with her boyfriend in the 1000 block of North Lawndale when another male exited a vehicle nearby and fired shots, police said.
+She suffered gunshot wounds to the abdomen and wrist and was taken in good condition to Stroger Hospital.

 Seven people were wounded in a three-hour spate of gun violence Wednesday evening.

-At 7:47 p.m., a 17-year-old boy was shot in the groin in the 8900 block of South Phillips in the Calumet Heights neighborhood on the South Side, police said.
-He was taken to Trinity Hospital, where his condition was stabilized.
+At 7:47 p.m., a 17-year-old boy was outside in the 8900 block of South Phillips in the Calumet Heights neighborhood on the South Side when he heard shots and felt pain, police said.
+He was shot in the groin and taken to Trinity Hospital, where his condition was stabilized.

 The 14-year-old girl was shot at 7 p.m. in a separate Calumet Heights drive-by attack.
 She was at a bus stop in the 9300 block of South Jeffery when a red car drove by and someone inside shot her in the abdomen, police said.
 She was taken to Comer Children’s Hospital, where her condition was stabilized.